andy-byers/CalicoDB/doc/design.md

 The WAL writer fills up an internal buffer with WAL records.
 When it runs out of space, it flushes the buffer to the WAL file.
 At that point, all database pages with updates corresponding to the flushed records can be safely written to the `data` file.
-To this end, we always keep the LSN of the most-recently-flushed record in memory.
+To this end, we always keep the SequenceNumber of the most-recently-flushed record in memory.
 Also note that the WAL is truncated after each commit, including when the database instance is closed.

 ### WAL Reader